ptarmiganlabs/butler-notifier/README.md

 Event subscriptions are defined in notification.yaml, which can look like this:

 ![notification.yaml](doc/img/notification-yaml.png "Setting up event subscriptions")

+The syntax used in `notification.yaml` is the same as in the underlying Qlik Sense notification API.
+Thus, [Qlik's help pages](https://help.qlik.com/en-US/sense-developer/September2018/Subsystems/RepositoryServiceAPI/Content/Sense_RepositoryServiceAPI/RepositoryServiceAPI-Notification-Create-Change-Subscription.htm) come in handy when defining what notifications are of interest.

 The file where more general settings are defined looks like this: